utrost/SVGToolBox/readme.md

 ### **3.3 Hatching Engine (HatchProcessor)**

 The core of the tool.
-It converts filled areas into line patterns.
+It converts filled areas into line patterns using a **Scanline Algorithm**.

-* **Smart Bounds:** Instead of filling the entire page, it calculates the exact bounding box of each shape (rect, polygon, polyline) to generate lines only where needed.
+* **Geometric Baking:** Instead of using SVG clipPath (which some plotters ignore), the engine calculates the exact geometric intersection of hatch lines and the shape.
+The output contains only raw \<line\> elements, guaranteed to work on any hardware.
-* **Clipping:** It creates a non-destructive \<clipPath\> referencing the original shape geometry, ensuring lines stop cleanly at the edges.
 * **Cross-Hatching:** Supports generating a second pass of lines at 90° to the first for denser textures.
 * **Filtering:** Can ignore shapes based on color (creating outlines) or size (ignoring "dust").